influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/administration/config-options.md

 #### `--generic-api-key=`

-The key that returns OpenID UserInfo-compatible information.
+The JSON lookup key into OpenID UserInfo (Azure should be `userPrincipalName`).

 Environment variable: `$GENERIC_API_KEY`